bhooraj/bhooraj-blog/_posts/2019-09-01-install-raspbian-buster-lite.md

 <!--more-->

 # Raspbian Buster
-Raspbian Buster is the officially supported operating system from [Raspberry Pi Foundation](https://www.raspberrypi.org/).
+Raspbian Buster is the officially supported operating system by [Raspberry Pi Foundation](https://www.raspberrypi.org/).
 Soon, after releasing the Raspberry Pi 4b launch, the Raspberry Pi foundation released the Raspbian Buster.

 Currently, the Raspbian Buster is available in three variants.
 You can download it from the Foundation’s [download](https://www.raspberrypi.org/downloads/raspbian/) page.
 The three variants are: